Camobeast/vodotopovbrne/README.md

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

-## Thank you for checking out VodoTopoVBrne.cz!
+## Thank you for checking out vodotopovbrne.cz!